Flask Dashboard - Light Bootstrap Dashboard

 This article presents an open-source Flask Dashboard coded with basic modules, database and deployment scripts on top of a modern UI Kit - Light Bootstrap Dashboard, crafted by Creative-Tim.
 The starter, provided by AppSeed, comes with a permissive (MIT) license that allows unlimited copies for hobby & commercial products.

-Flask Dashboard - Light Bootstrap (free version)
+- Flask Dashboard - Light Design, the product page

 Flask Dashboard - Codebase